drWaka/doctor-attendance-mgmt/README.md

 # OLLH eTriage Survey
-Our Lady of Lourdes Hospital Tool Kit for Emailing Patient Results
+Our Lady of Lourdes Hospital Tool for Employee Electronic Survey